 - Low academic and employment achievement.

-- Substance abuse, such as drinking too much alcohol.
+- Substance use disorder, such as drinking too much alcohol.

 - Suicide or suicide attempts.

-People with social anxiety may also experience other mental health issues such as depression, substance abuse problems, or suicidal ideation.
+People with social anxiety may also experience other mental health issues such as depression, substance use disorder problems, or suicidal ideation.

 What can I do about social anxiety disorder?